AbhijeetBatania/Food-Snap/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Python / Docker / etc.
+- Node.js / Docker / etc.
 - API Keys (if any)
 - .env file setup (if needed)